nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

 - name: rate-limit-policy-two
 ```

 When you reference more than one rate limit policy, the Ingress Controller will configure NGINX to use all referenced rate limits.
-However, all referenced policy will use the `dryRun`, `logLevel` and `rejectCode` parameters from the first reference (`rate-limit-policy-one` in the example above).
+When you define multiple policies, each additional policy inherits the `dryRun`, `logLevel`, and `rejectCode` parameters from the first policy referenced (`rate-limit-policy-one`, in the example above).

 ## Using Policy